 Leaving the independent counsel’s office, Merletti told Kelleher that he wanted a meeting with Attorney General Janet Reno.
 He wanted to stop any further actions by Starr before they could get started and felt that Reno would look at his presentation and clearly understand the stakes involved.

-However, before that meeting, Merletti called a conference of several living, former directors: Stuart Knight, John Simpson and John Magaw.
+However, before that meeting, Merletti called a conference of several living, former directors.
 After listening to Merletti detail Starr’s plans to subpoena agents to testify about the president’s personal life, John Simpson, the Service’s 16th director, was the first to speak.

 “Let me explain something to you.
 You see that chair?”
 Simpson said forcefully, pointing to the director’s chair at the other end of the room.
 “When I sat in that chair, this Secret Service lived on the principle ‘of being worthy of Trust and Confidence,’ and I think I speak for all the other directors here, agreed?”